davejlin/firebase_crashlytics_legacy/README.md

 The version of the last legacy release of Firebase Crashlytics was 0.4.0+1, which did not include the fix.
 The fix was included in a later null-safe version (v2.0.0).

 However, using that version may cause unresolvable conflicts with other dependencies.
 This fork is to provide the fix in a legacy compatible version.
-This forked version is 0.4.0+2 for consistency.
+This forked version is numbered 0.4.0+x for consistency.

 A Flutter plugin to use the [Firebase Crashlytics API](https://firebase.google.com/docs/crashlytics/).